Crazy Taxi Cover Best Arcade Games 🎮 Outrun Gaming

 Image Credit: Namco.

-One of my favorite genres of arcade games, the light gun shooter was a chance to look cool.
-These games didn’t have a traditional control setup; instead, you aimed and shot a light run at the screen.
+One of my favorite genres of arcade games is the light gun shooter.
+For me, this was a chance to look cool.
+These games didn’t have a traditional control setup; instead, you aimed and shot a light gun directly at the screen.

 Time Crisis stands out above the rest thanks to its cover system, which was triggered with a foot pedal in arcades.